-Richard P. Winslow’s work is part three-man show at Pop Up from November 9 – 26 with an Artist Reception on Saturday, November 17 from 5-7 pm.
+Richard P. Winslow’s work is part of a two person show at Pop Up from November 2 – Dec 2 with an Artist Reception on Saturday, November 2 from 4-6 pm.
 Pop Up is part of Studios on Maine Art Hill at 5 Chase Hill Road in Kennebunk.

 Winslow, born and raised in Sanford, Maine, presently has a home and studio in Waterboro where not only does he create his incredible works in clay, he also paints in a variety of mediums.
 Though the travel bug was a large part of his youth, he has called Maine home for many years.